Artyz1/ML-SX/README.md

 Figure 2.
 Experimental vs calculated E using the opitmised extratrees regressor

 This version could then be used to predict extraction efficiency values.
 Predictions are obviosuly dependent on the training data and could be innacurate, in particular if conflicts exists between literature data.
-Figure 3 shows an example of the predicted vs actual extraction of acids into an organic phase made of- undiluted TBP.
+Figure 3 shows an example of the predicted vs actual extraction of acids into an organic phase made of undiluted TBP.